 Young child survival and development

-Of the 20 countries with the highest under-five mortality rate, all are in Sub-Saharan Africa, including four in Eastern and Southern Africa: Angola, Burundi, Somalia and South Sudan.
+Out of the 20 countries with the highest under-five mortality in the world, five are in ESA: Angola, Burundi, Lesotho, Somalia and South Sudan.

-However, high levels of fertility and birth rates coupled with high levels of child mortality in the region have led to a rather gradual decrease in the absolute number of child deaths from 1.66 million in 1990 to 1.18 million in 2011.
+High levels of fertility have also led to a rather gradual decrease in the absolute number of child deaths, from 1.7 million in 1990 to 1.2 million in 2012.

 More on YCSD